Innov8tia is quite active, so much so that

 Here’s the interesting part.
-The Shenanigan spotter, mentioned earlier, knew which teams were going to win before the event started.
-I think he was just quick to figure out what is written in plain sight.
+The Shenanigan Spotter angel investor, mentioned earlier, knew which teams were going to win before the event started.
+I think he was just quick to figure out what was written in plain sight.

 Everyone at the event received some very nice embroidered bags, a water bottle, and a booklet which outlined the event and all the startups.
 This booklet had three interesting data points:

 First, the event host, Ms. Xia Hua, is the founder of EVE GROUP, a leading China fashion and clothing company founded in 1994 with over 500 stores across China.